architect/arc.codes/src/shared/en/aws/reference-tables.md

 ### Table name syntax
 - Lowercase alphanumeric string
 - Between 3 and 255 characters
-- Dashes allowed
+- Dashes are allowed
-- Underscores not allowed
+- Underscores are not allowed
 - Must begin with a letter

 ### Table structure syntax